Tens of millions of dollars pour into Prop 8 which seeks to limit dialysis center profits

 Last year, the two companies made a combined profit of $4 billion.

-Dialysis clinics charge private health insurers much higher rates than they do the government through Medi-Cal and Medicare, said Abrons.
+Dialysis clinics charge private health insurers much higher rates than they do the government through Medi-Cal and Medicare.
 “There’s an unspoken agreement between private insurers and dialysis providers not to try to bring the prices down,” said Abrons.
 “They’re milking the system.”

-Himmelstein said that dialysis clinics sometimes use dubious practices to increase profits, too, such as overusing drugs covered by Medicare and shortening treatment sessions.
+Himmelstein said the clinics sometimes used dubious practices to increase profits, such as overusing drugs covered by Medicare and shortening treatment sessions.
 “For-profit dialysis facilities have higher death rates than non-profits.
 That’s not a coincidence,” Himmelstein said.

-A 2000 study published in Inquiry: The Journal of Health Care Organization, Provision and Financing found that for-profit facilities delivered lower quality care than non-profit facilities.
-A 2010 study published in Health Services Research found that patients treated at for-profit dialysis centers had a 13 percent higher risk of mortality than those treated in non-profit centers.
+A 2000 study published in The Journal of Health Care Organization, Provision and Financing found that for-profit facilities delivered lower quality care than non-profit ones.
+And in 2010, a Health Services Research study found that patients treated at for-profit dialysis centers had a 13 percent higher risk of mortality than those treated in non-profit centers.

 “Clinics are understaffed and the equipment, overused,” said Sean Wherley, spokesperson for SEIU-UHW West, which represents more than 95,000 hospital workers in California.
 “Patients report mice, cockroaches and other insects.”